samba/dupefinder/README.md

 ## What problem does this solve?

 I have accumulated a pile of backup archives over my decades working in IT & tech.
-I need to clean these up for permanent cold-strage archival, remove duplicate and partial copies.
+I need to clean these up for permanent cold-storage archival, remove duplicate and partial copies.
 I'm a busy person and don't have time to manually inspect all of it, so I need a program to help me find the various replicas.

 ## How does this work?